bensonby/cuts-backend/README.md

 cp env-example .env

 # ensure nothing is using ports 3306 for mysql and 80 for nginx
+# beware of port setting if it is changed, e.g. internally config should use 3306 for connecting to mysql container even if it exposed 3307
 docker-compose up -d nginx mysql

 # run composer install within container